karlwhelan62/blockchain-crowdfunding/README.md

 ## 2. Name your repo appropriately

-The name of your project must be of the form `2021-ca400-XXXXXXX`, where "`XXXXXXX`" should be replaced with your usernames (e.g. `2021-ca400-sblott-pclark`).
+The name of your project must be of the form `2021-ca400-XXXXXXX`, where "`XXXXXXX`" should be replaced with your usernames (e.g. `2021-ca400-sblott-pclarke`).
+**Note** that the year should be set as appropriate to your year of study (e.g. in the 2021/2022 academic year, this would change to '2022-ca400-sblott-pclarke')

 It is the *name of your repo* which matters (not the name of your project).